Falmouth

 - If you do not have an ID you WILL NOT be given your race packet.
 (USA Triathlon regulation)

 - Each participant must be present to pick up their race number/packet.
 You will not be allowed to pick up another participant’s packet.
-This includes relay teams — all members of the team must be present
+This includes relay teams — all members of the team must be present.

 Obtaining your race materials:

 - Ensure you have a Photo ID & proof of valid USAT membership (physical card, digital card, receipt) with you prior to your arrival.
-If you do not have a USAT membership, bring a smartphone and your credit card to purchase the $13 one-day license on site (cash sales no allowed).
+If you do not have a USAT membership, bring a smartphone and your credit card to purchase the $14 one-day license on site (cash sales not allowed).

 - Upon arrival there will be a large registration tent.
 Individual Sprint and Aquabike racers can get into any line to pickup their race materials.
 We will have a dedicated line for Relay teams.